Shetland Islands Discovered: The Definitive Guide for Travellers

 Economic prospects began to improve around the 1960s, and development was propelled further with the discovery of North Sea oil in the 1970s.
 More than half of the United Kingdom’s North Sea oil is in the waters off Shetland.
 The Shetland Islands Council struck a deal, allowing it to have a share of oil revenues.
 It required oil companies to share a huge oil terminal at Sullom Voe, built in 1978, and pay a “disturbance payment” to the council.
 This payment was put into a charitable trust and was used to improve social care and other services and facilities that benefit the community.
 The Shetland Islands now has a population of 22,000.

 The fishing industry remains Shetland’s biggest sector, with the seafood industry worth £300m a year.
 Among its products are herring, mackerel, and bottom-dwelling whitefish, as well as farmed salmon and shellfish.

-Just like in the Faroes, Shetland land is mainly used for grazing native sheep, which are reared for their meat and wool, which has stimulated the local textile industry.
-Fruits and vegetables available on the islands are mostly imported, but Shetland also produces the Shetland Black, a variety of potatoes grown in the south mainland, as well as carrots, cabbages, and kale.
+Just like in the Faroes, the land is mainly used for grazing native sheep, which are reared for their meat and wool, which has stimulated the local textile industry.
+Fruits and vegetables available on the islands are mostly imported, but Shetland also produces the Shetland Black, a variety of potato grown in the south of Mainland island, as well as carrots, cabbages, and kale.